RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Announcements/facultyAnnouncements.md

 ## Overview

-The `FacultyCourseAnnouncements` component is a React-based front-end module designed to manage course announcements for faculty members at an academic institution (e.g., IIT Guwahati).
+The `FacultyCourseAnnouncements` component is a React-based front-end module designed to manage course announcements for faculty members in our academic institution.
 It allows faculty to view, add, edit, and delete announcements for a specific course, fetched dynamically using the course ID from the URL.
 The component integrates with **Tanstack Query** for data fetching and mutations, uses **React Router** for navigation, and is styled with **Tailwind CSS**.
 It includes form validation, error handling, and a responsive UI.

 ## Dependencies